Likes2Weave/datasciencecoursera/Course3/Readme.md

         summarise_all(mean)
 ```

-With thirty subjects and six activities, final\_tidyframe should have 180 rows.
-The original\_file column was not required, thus not included in final\_tidyframe, resulting in 81 columns.
+With thirty subjects and six activities, final\_tidyframe should have 180 rows and 81 columns.
+The original\_file column was not required, thus not included in final\_tidyframe.

-This approach is tidy and appropriate if the data set end user considers each of the 79 measured variables a single unit of data.
-Grouping this way by subject and then activity creates a data set that could be used as is, or to further summarize data by additional combinations of subject or activity.
+This approach is tidy and appropriate *if the data set end user considers each of the 79 measured variables a single unit of data.* Grouping this way by subject and then activity creates a data set that could be used as is, or to further summarize data by additional combinations of subject or activity.

 Summary: A tidy data set
 ------------------------